MitchellBerend/docker-manager/README.md

 This program serves as an interface that provides docker information on remote nodes.
 It is tested on rust version 1.58.1 stable.

+Run docker-manager --help for the full usage of this program.

 # Usage
 ## Install